kubedb/docs/docs/concepts/databases/memcached.md

 `spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Memcached server.
 If you do not specify .spec.replicas, then it defaults to 1.

-KubeDB uses Pod Disruption Budget to ensure that majority of these replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained.
+KubeDB uses `PodDisruptionBudget` to ensure that majority of these replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained.

 ### spec.version